 WHAT YOU NEED TO KNOW BEFORE YOU VISIT JORDAN

 Jordan is a small Middle Eastern country that occupies under 100,000 square kilometers including the Dead Sea, which makes it similar in size to Portugal and Austria.
 However, what will really surprise you (among many things) about Jordan is the array of climates and landscapes, as well as the country's rich history all the way back to the Paleolithic period and spanning through the Hellenistic period, Ottoman rule and eventual establishment of the Hashemite Kingdom of Jordan.
-Though Jordan's location doesn't make it the most obvious...Read more
+Thinking about visiting Jordan?
+Though Jordan's location doesn't make...Read more

 Jordan may be a small country, but the Hashemite Kingdom sure packs a punch.
 The Middle Eastern country is home to some of the best preserved Roman ruins in the world, ancient cities, citadels and castles, fortresses, one of the new Wonders of the World, wildlife sanctuaries and a sprawling desert valley.
 Most first-time visitors opt to spend 1 week in Jordan, taking in the country's wondrous sights.
 I fell in love with Jordan when we visited earlier this year - I wasn't sure what to...Read more

 Jordan and Egypt are separated only by the Gulf of Aqaba, and for many people making the long journey over to the Middle East it often makes sense to visit multiple countries in the same trip.
 For us, it was a no-brainer to combine the two - we love cultural travel, visiting UNESCO Heritage Sites and exploring archaeological ruins.
 Luckily, it is very easy to explore Egypt and Jordan's top highlights in 2 weeks.
 Egypt and Jordan are not only home to thousands of years of...Read more